-Immerse.
-Integrate with family, work and community.
+Immerse in a new culture.
+Integrate with family, work, and community.
 Delve deeper with ongoing training.

-Join your global cohort in the U.S. Return and share your awesome story.
+Rejoin your global cohort in the U.S. Return and share your awesome gap year story.

 Go to college with the support of the Global Citizen Year network!

-Meet your global cohort for Pre-Departure Training in the Redwoods of California and at Stanford University.
-Packed with world-class speakers and leadership challenges, this week-long training sets the foundation for your Global Citizen Year experience.
+Meet your global cohort for Global Launch at Stanford University.
+Five days packed with world-class speakers and leadership challenges, this training sets the foundation for your gap year abroad.
 By the time you board your international flight, you’ll be surrounded by a crew of close friends and prepared for the adventure ahead.

 Become part of the family.
-You’ll get to know and participate in the culture at an intimate level by being a part of your host family’s daily life.
+Your host family will be an integral part of your gap year experience.
+You’ll get to know and participate in the culture in an intimate and authentic way by being a part of your family’s daily life.
 Homestays range from urban to very rural, and families come from a variety of socio-economic backgrounds.
 Host families are carefully selected and trained by Global Citizen Year staff according to health, safety, and cultural criteria.
-Each Fellow is matched one-to-one with a host-family to ensure a truly immersive experience.
+Each Fellow is matched one-to-one with a host-family to ensure a truly immersive gap year experience.

-Celebrate and process your experience at Re-Entry Training.
-After a final Training Seminar abroad, your country cohort will return to San Francisco and reunite with the global Fellows.
+Celebrate and process your gap year experience at Re-Entry Training.
+After a final Training Seminar abroad, your country cohort will return to California and reunite with the global Fellows.
 Re-Entry Training is a valuable week to reflect, share, celebrate, and prepare for the transition home.
-Once back in your home community, you will top off your bridge year with Capstone projects where you’ll share your story, foster global awareness, inspire others, and broaden the impact of your bridge year.
+Once back in your home community, you will top off your gap year with Capstone projects where you’ll share your story, foster global awareness, inspire others, and broaden the impact of your gap year abroad.